 - if you need up to 1024 steps for your patterns, with patterns chaining, since the Launchpad is limited to 256 steps

-- if you need CC automation (you can change CC live in the LaunchPad but can't automate changes)
+- if you need CC automation (but 4 CCa since only one CC per track).
+You can change CC live on the LaunchPad but can't automate changes.

-Why woukd you choose the Launchpad Pro Mk3?
+Why would you choose the Launchpad Pro Mk3?